As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 2. Foreign body

-Histiocytoma is a benign little red bump that can develop on a dog’s paw.
-They usually show up in younger dogs and grow very quickly.
-But don’t worry, these bumps aren’t cancerous, and they typically aren’t painful.
+These growths grow very quickly but are not cancerous, and typically not painful.
 Most histiocytomas will go away on their own within a couple of months.
 Larger ones that are bothersome may need to be surgically removed.

 cancerous lump or growth on a dog's paw